sebastien/paml/README.md

   document.
 It is a good practice to collect some library of snippets that can be easily be re-used among your various HTML documents.

-  You can also specify *replacement values* for variables declared in the included pamela file as '${VARIABLE}'.
+  You can also specify *replacement values* for variables declared in the included paml file as '${VARIABLE}'.
 For instance:

   >   %include widget/datepicker {ID=mywidget,TITLE="Start date"}